-- And of course there is also hummus recipes to try: Roasted Garlic hummus is a twist on traditional garlic hummus, Roasted Red Pepper hummus and edamame hummus as well.
+- And of course there are also non-traditional hummus recipes Roasted Red Pepper hummus and edamame hummus as well.

 This easy tasty vegan chickpea salad has a creamy avocado dressing with basil and lemon.
 It is a great protein source for plant based diets and is perfect to serve at potlucks, summer cookouts, picnic and barbecues.

 3 tablespoons extra-virgin olive oil

 2 15-ounce cans chickpeas, drained and rinsed

 - Puree avocado, garlic, lemon zest and juice, basil, olive oil and salt in a food processor or mini prep.

 - Combine chickpeas, cucumber, red pepper, red onion and parsley in a large bowl.